 As a great honor for the team and our European community, Axelle Lemaire has agreed to become the Sponsor of the Social Good Accelerator EU in september 2020.
 Former French Secretary of State for Digital, at the origin of the law for a committed digital Republic, she is a fervent advocate of digital inclusion and technical solutions for the social and solidarity economy.
 No one could have better represent what we are all standing for.

-Why is it important for you to commit to a technological transition of SSE organizations and the valorisation of the alternative technical models resulting from it, at the European level?
+Why is it important for you to commit to a technological transition of Social Economy organizations and the valorisation of the alternative technical models resulting from it, at the European level?

-As an activist European, and former Secretary of State for Digital and Innovation in the French government, I am convinced that Brussels must play a leading role in driving a European technological model centered on a fair, inclusive and responsible societal and environmental transition.
+As a European activist, and former Secretary of State for Digital and Innovation in the French government, I am convinced that Brussels must play a leading role in driving a European technological model centered on a fair, inclusive and responsible societal and environmental transition.

-In this respect, technological transition could enable SSE to increase its capacity for action, and to do so in its own way.
+In this respect, technological transition could enable social economy to increase its capacity for action, and to do so in its own way.
 A number of initiatives – and models from the non-profit or limited-profit sector – deserve to be better known and deployed on a massive scale.
-But SSE organizations, which should be pushed to do better, are increasingly forced to do less: they find themselves in a « unthinkable » situation in terms of support for the digital transition of organizations, since neither institutional donors nor patrons are funding the skills development and support needed for these changes in methods of thinking, working and acting in the field to the level of the reality of the needs.
-It is time to help SSE organizations go to scale through digital technology.
+But social economy organizations, which should be pushed to do better, are increasingly forced to do less: they find themselves in a “unthinkable” situation in terms of support for the digital transition of organizations, since neither institutional donors nor patrons are funding the skills development and support needed for these changes in methods of thinking, working and acting in the field to the level of the reality of the needs.
+It is time to help social economy organizations go to scale through digital technology.